Rugby-Dominant Ireland topple New Zealand again in Dublin | Sports-Games

 Rugby-Dominant Ireland topple New Zealand again in Dublin

-"Such a special feeling having a full crowd back, we waited for it for so long," man-of-the-match Doris said in a pitchside interview.
+"It doesn't happen by accident, we've been building towards this and the most important thing now is that it's a starting point, not a peak," Ireland captain Johnny Sexton told a news conference.
 After the first full house at the Aviva Stadium in 21 months tried to drown out the Haka with a rendition of 'The Fields of Athenry', Ireland responded by showing their intent to play the kind of fast-paced rugby that hit Japan for 60 points last week.

-Ireland remained camped in the All Blacks half, even when the visitors returned to their full complement of players, and somehow wound up trailing 10-5 at the break After Tadhg Furlong had a try disallowed, New Zealand took the lead out of absolutely nowhere.
-Dalton Papalii broke from the back of a lineout into a gaping hole in the Irish defence and Taylor was beside him to finish.
+Ireland remained camped in the All Blacks' half, even when the visitors returned to their full complement of players, and Sexton said the team couldn't believe they wound up trailing 10-5 at the break after New Zealand took the lead out of absolutely nowhere.
+With Ireland regrouping from a disallowed Tadhg Furlong try, Dalton Papalii broke from the back of a lineout into a gaping hole in the Irish defence and Taylor was beside him to finish.

-Ireland again came within inches of scoring just before the break, this time through Sexton, but the resolute All Blacks went into halftime ahead having made 160 tackles to Ireland's 37 in the first 40 minutes.
-The onslaught continued in the second half and the dam broke when hooker Kelleher's 44th minute try levelled the score.
+Ireland again came within inches of scoring just before the break, this time through Sexton, but the resolute All Blacks went into halftime ahead having make some 160 tackles to Ireland's 37 in the first 40 minutes.
+The onslaught continued in the second half and the dam broke when Leinster hooker Kelleher's 44th minute try levelled the score.

-The early defensive effort was taking its toll on New Zealand, who also lost flyhalf Beauden Barrett to a head injury in the first half, and Leinster flanker Doris broke through to add a third try shortly afterwards.
-Sexton's first conversion of the day and a quick additional penalty put the hosts 20-10 in front before Jordan's 17th try from 11 caps set up a tense final 20 minutes.
+The early defensive effort was taking its toll on New Zealand, who also lost flyhalf Beauden Barrett to a head injury in the first half, and man-of-the-match Doris broke through to add a third try shortly afterwards.
+Sexton's first conversion of the day and a quick additional penalty put the hosts 20-10 in front before Jordan's 17th try from 11 caps and a disallowed effort from Akira Ioane made for a tense finish.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)